quantDIY/QuantX/README.md

 Contact us at [**QuantDIY@protonmail.com**](mailto:QuantDIY@protonmail.com) to:

 * Integrate into paid tools
-* Use for proprietary trading
+* Use for proprietary trading firms
 * Monetize modified versions

 LICENSE file is included in the repo.